pg-support/supt-km/docs/4. Processes/e. Amazon/Amazon Support Daily Operation.md

 ![[Pasted image 20230412162208.png]]

-- If any, go back to Amazon Seller Central > Performance to check.
-If it is related to logistics, highlight internally for further investigation and improvement.
-If it is not related to logistics, you can choose 'Request removal'.
+- If any, go back to Amazon Seller Central > Performance to check and respond accordingly.

+- For other countries not covered by BQool, we need to check manually.

   ![[Pasted image 20230412163419.png]]